I’m approaching my mid-twenties soon and am reflecting on all the ups and downs.

 If you don’t believe in yourself, how can you possibly make your dreams into a reality?

 I was lost and confused for a good portion of my early twenties.

 Luckily, I was able to navigate through those times and find a life path that is fulfilling for me.

-To help you, I put together a blueprint on how to escape your unfulfilling job or situation and design a life you actually enjoy and look forward to everyday.
+To help you, I put together a blueprint on how you can find your life purpose and path.

 If you’re in your twenties and you’re lost, know that you aren’t alone.